dark-marc/password-cracking-wordlist-generator-from-url/README.md

 Follow the on-screen prompts to generate your wordlist.

+## Ethical Use:

+This script is intended for ethical security testing and research.
+Use it only on websites where you have permission to test or as part of an authorized security audit.
+Its purpose is to help identify weak password choices and improve security—not for illegal access.

 ## License

 This project is open-source and may be used or modified freely.